In this section

 Do the RSPCA welfare standards allow single hutches for rearing calves?

-Yes, individual hutches or pens are allowed to be used by members of the RSPCA Assured scheme, providing all the RSPCA’s strict welfare standards are being met.
+Yes, individual hutches or pens are allowed to be used by members of the RSPCA Assured scheme for calves up to 3 weeks of age, providing all the RSPCA’s strict welfare standards are being met.
 Each hutch must be big enough for the individual calf to turn around and lie down whilst feeling secure and safe.
 And there must be plenty of straw bedding to lie on, play with and nibble.
 The calves must also be able to see, hear and touch those kept in neighbouring hutches.
 However, the new RSPCA standards encourage keeping calves in pairs, which enables them to develop their social skills at an earlier age.
 The law in the UK requires all calves to be housed in groups by 8 weeks of age.

 What is rose veal?

-Rose veal is meat from calves over the age of six months (usually about eight months) that have had fibre included in their diet, and therefore the meat is a much darker colour than milk/white veal from young calves who have only been fed on milk.
+Rose veal is meat from calves over the age of six months (usually about eight months) that have had fibre included in their diet, and therefore the meat is a much darker colour than white veal from calves who have only been fed on milk and are thus anaemic.

 Is RSPCA Assured labelled veal rose veal?

 Yes, all RSPCA Assured labelled veal is rose as the calves must have had fibre in their diet and are over six months before they are slaughtered.